Tausand-dev/TempicoSoftware/README.md

 pyinstaller --additional-hooks-dir installers/pyinstaller_hooks/ --name TempicoSoftware --onefile --noconsole -i Sources/tausand_small.ico test.py
 ```

-This will generate a single file containing the program.
-To run it correctly, this file must be placed inside the `Sources` folder that contains the images.
+Two folders will be created: build and dist.
+Inside `dist` you'll find the `.exe` file.
+To run it correctly, this file must be placed next to the `Sources` folder that contains the images.

 ### Generate Installer